 Chalik & Chalik Injury Lawyers represents Florida’s personal injury victims.
 We may be able to take on your case and help you prove that your injuries meet Florida’s tort threshold.

 Keep in mind that your case may be beholden to a statute of limitations, or legal time limit.
-The statute of limitations for Florida’s personal injury claims is generally four years.
+The statute of limitations for Florida’s personal injury claims is generally two years.
 However, certain circumstances can extend or shorten this time frame.

 Call Chalik & Chalik Injury Lawyers today at (855) 529-0269 to schedule a free consultation with our team.
 We can discuss what legal time limits pertain to your case, as well as your options for recovering compensation.